 Q: Can a convicted felon serve in elected office?

-A: The Constitution allows a convicted felon, such as Alaska Sen. Ted Stevens, to be a member of Congress, even if in prison.
+A: The Constitution allows a convicted felon to be a member of Congress, even if in prison.
 It’s up to the Senate or House to decide who may serve.
 As for state offices, different laws apply in different places.

 Alaska Sen. Ted Stevens was convicted on seven felony counts of corruption in late October.
 Stevens ran for reelection Nov.
 4 against Democrat Mark Begich, and the two are awaiting the official results, as votes are still being counted.
 Begich’s lead increased to about 1,000 votes on Nov.
 15, however.